 Although we recognize the importance of all of these areas, we understand that reading is of paramount importance in order for children to continue to progress in all subjects, throughout EYFS and beyond.
-Because of this, we aim to provide a language-rich environment where reading is promoted and available in all environment areas, wherever possible.
+Because of this, reading is at the heart of our Early Years curriculum and we have focus books throughout the year that complement each learning theme.
+We aim to provide a language-rich environment where reading is promoted and available throughout our continuous provision.
 Sharing books, stories, songs and rhymes are a daily part of our practice.

-We also understand that the prime areas of learning (those above in bold) are so named because of their significance to children's development across all other areas and therefore must be prioritized in our day-to-day practice.
+We also understand that the prime areas of learning (those above in bold) are so named because of their significance to children's development across all other areas and therefore must be prioritized in our day-today practice.
 This is particularly important in Nursery to ensure that children are ready for the greater focus on the specific areas of learning that occurs in Reception.